HughP/Supporting-Evidence-for-OLAC-Provenance/README.md

 	1. On how many individual records do these elements appear?
 	2. And then on how many records with a <dc:description> element also have a <dct:provance> element?
 That is which data providers are aware of both and using both elements?

-There appears to be 551,722 uses of the dc:description element.
+There appears to be 551,722 uses of the dc:description element (8 July).
 This was found out by using the following line.

 `grep -i '/dc:description' ListRecords-20210708.xml | wc -l`